Fruitful-Network-Development/webDZ/srv/compose/platform/docs/console-experience.md

 Tenant modules are use cases for a specific type of tenant.
 They are often thin UI + workflows on top of core and platform modules.
 They are not universally reusable but are built using the same core and platform components.

+## Core vs module classifier

+When deciding "core vs module," ask:

+1. Does every tenant require it to exist at all?
+If yes → core.
+If no → module.
+2. Does it change the meaning of the canonical data model?
+If yes → core.
+If it just adds new archetypes/tables/workflows → module.
+3. Would breaking it take down the platform?
+If yes → core.
+If it only disables one capability → module.
+4. Is it reusable across different tenant types?
+If yes → platform module.
+If specific to one tenant type → tenant module.
+5. Does it require privileged infrastructure actions (AWS, DNS, SES)?
+Usually module (integration), but the authz + audit primitives it needs belong in core.

+## Example platform modules

+**Email management**

+- Manages email domains, mailboxes/aliases, forwarding rules, mailing lists, and role-based access.
+- Depends on:
+  - MSS profile hierarchy (board member vs farm contact)
+  - Tenant context and authz
+  - Local domain/list primitives for groups and subscriptions
+  - Generic data CRUD for configuration state
+- Should not:
+  - be baked into tenant routing or base admin pages
+  - change how archetypes or general tables work

+**Billing**

+- Tracks subscriptions, invoices, and entitlements (modules enabled often driven by billing state).
+- Often admin-only with minimal tenant user exposure.

+**Integrations (Square/Zettle/PayPal)**

+- Stores API credentials, webhooks, device inventories.
+- Publishes events to other modules (orders, payments).

+Platform module contract: it uses core identity + data contracts; it does not redefine them.

+## Example tenant modules (business apps)

+Tenant modules are tenant-type specific:

+- Industry network (participant farms, board members, programs)
+- Email domains + board mailing lists
+- Donor/contact CRM
+- Customer subscriptions + newsletter
+- POS device inventory
+- Payment integration dashboards

+Tenant modules differ from platform modules because they are not universally reusable.
+They can still be built using the same core + platform components.

+## Structured modules pattern (intended)

+Core:

+- `routes/common.py` (tenant context, current user, error responses)
+- `routes/auth.py` (login/callback)
+- `routes/admin.py` (core admin: tenants, MSS profiles, archetypes, manifest, SAMRAS)
+- `routes/tables.py` (generic CRUD)
+- `tenant_registry.py`, `db.py`, `authz.py`

+Platform modules:

+- `routes/modules/email.py`
+- `routes/modules/billing.py`
+- `routes/modules/integrations_paypal.py` (or `routes/integrations/paypal/...`)
+- `templates/modules/email/*.html`
+- `templates/modules/billing/*.html`
+- `static/modules/email/*.js`

+Tenant console routing:

+- `/t/<tenant_id>/console/<module>` loads the module template + API endpoints.

+Prefer module data in archetypes/manifests wherever possible so the module is mostly UI + orchestration.

 ## Admin console root